How to Replace Old WordPress Site With New WordPress Site?

 This upgrade was a game-changer for us.
 It allowed us to show our potential and attract new customers.

-Whether you want to obtain new customers or make your clients happy, we are going to show you how to replace old website with new one.
+Whether you want to obtain new customers or make your clients happy, we are going to show you how to replace old site with new WordPress site.
 That too, without any risk to your live site.

 You need to create a copy of your live site website, renovate the duplicate site, and then replace the old site with the duplicate one.
 The duplicate site can be built as a subdomain on your hosting server.
 Alternatively, you can use a separate staging or local site server.
 We recommend staging because it’s risk-averse and it’s easy to create and merge with the live site.
 Subdomains and local sites require manual steps which are time-consuming and frankly daunting.
 Check out our guide on how to create a WordPress staging site.

-How to Replace Your Live WordPress Site With the New One
+How to Replace Your Old WordPress Site With the New One

 To replace old WordPress site with new WordPress site, you need to have your new WordPress site ready.